openAgile/FSharpening/README.md

 This repo was started by employees at [VersionOne](http://github.com/VersionOne), which uses the F# language in several product components.
 If you're on the inside, check out the Structured Query project in the Core product, and this page on confluence to download the book [F# for C# Developers](http://confluence/display/dev/F%23+for+V1+C%23+users) for free.

-# Longer-term

-The FSharp.org site is a great place to go, no doubt.
-As are the numerous books about the language.

-Check out the F# dojos and other resources at [http://c4fsharp.net/](http://c4fsharp.net/).
-Also follow them at [https://twitter.com/c4fsharp](https://twitter.com/c4fsharp)

 # Free video introductions

 * Dr. Don Syme's C9 Lectures: [Introduction to F#, Parts 1 - 3](http://channel9.msdn.com/Series/C9-Lectures-Dr-Don-Syme-Introduction-to-F-) -- I highly recommend these videos to hear the language's inventor describe it in detail.